deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

 ## Inject Tags

-Then, we can use the [Remap](https://vector.dev/docs/reference/configuration/transforms/remap/) module in Transforms to add necessary tags to the sent logs.
-Currently, we require these two tags: `_df_log_type` and `level`.
-Below is a sample configuration:
+We can then use the [Remap](https://vector.dev/docs/reference/configuration/transforms/remap/) module in Transforms to add necessary tags to the logs being sent.
+Currently, we require two tags: `_df_log_type` and `level`.
+Example configuration:

 ```yaml
 transforms: